Written by team-member Mark Ridley

 - Timer-delay Off Switch (switchable between 4 and 8 hours) for when you want your LED strings and / or LED Fibre Optics modules to switch off during the night.
 This will conserve your battery power during the times when there’s not enough sun to fully recharge it (Done)

-- Solar panel NiMH battery charger (3 batteries in series) and dark-activated power output.
-It uses a maximum trickle-charge current of less than C/10 to protect the batteries.
+- Solar panel NiMH battery chargers (using a maximum trickle-charge current of less than C/10 to protect the batteries as recommended by manufacturers) (3 Done)

 Stand-alone Memory Aid project